 An illustration of Canada's Parliament buildings.
 (Yellow brick with a green copper roof; a Canadian flag flies overhead.)

-1. Why Should International Students Attend High School in Canada?
+1. Why Go to High School in Canada?

 Modern Classrooms

-Technology evolves quickly, and students need to keep up with current demands as they prepare to enter the workforce.
-Digital literacy is important for students entering post-secondary education and for many careers.
-Canada’s government-funded public education system means that high school students have access to the latest classroom technology.
+It’s key for students to develop technological literacy as they prepare for their future careers.
+Canada’s government-funded public education system provides many of its students with access to current classroom technology.
 This may include tablets, interactive whiteboards, and tech labs.

 An illustration of a stopwatch.

-2. How Many Years Is High School in Canada?
+2. How Long Is High School in Canada?

-Quebec considers secondary school as grades 7 to 11.
-In Quebec, students may apply to college with their grade 11 diploma but must complete a Diploma of College Studies if they intend to enroll at a university.
+In Quebec, high school runs from grades 7 to 11.
+Students in Quebec may apply to colleges with their grade 11 diploma, but must complete a two-year Diplôme d’études collégiales (Diploma of College Studies) at a Collège d’enseignement general et professionel (CEGEP) in order to enrol at a university.

-Canada’s school year runs from September to June and is often broken into two semesters.
-One runs from September to January and the next from February to June.
+School years in Canada usually run from September to June.
+Most schools have two terms: one from September to January and the other from February to June.

 Yellow coins stacked beside a blue potted plant.